 For my current try, I used just ballpark mustard and relish.
 It worked just fine!
-In fact: best hot hog ever.
+In fact: best hot dog ever.

-The type of hot dog will be of your choice.
-I happened to have chicken-based ones which proved excellent.
+The type of hot dog will be your choice.
+I happened to have chicken-based ones, which proved excellent.
 And not heavy – I had two, the acid test.